fillup/Smx_Simple_Meetings/README.md

 ## Improvement Ideas / TODO ##

 1. Create Smx\SimpleMeetings\Exception to create consistent error reporting and exception interface.
 Primarily to ensure errors from service providers are translated and returned to developer consistently.
-2. Create Smx\SimpleMeetings\Base\Time class to create consistent/standard way to handle dates internally and require each service provider to convert them to proper format.
+2. ~~Create Smx\SimpleMeetings\Base\Time class to create consistent/standard way to handle dates internally and require each service provider to convert them to proper format.~~ Added \Smx\SimpleMeetings\Shared\Time utility class for getting current local timestamp in UTC and it is now expected that times be unixtimestamps in objects and then converted to proper string formatting in each adapter as necessary for each API.

 <a name='section_Installation'></a>
 ## Installation ##